endritvs/user-logs/readme.md

     ]
     ```

-4. **Usage**
+4. **More Usage if you need - Optional**

-    Use Laravel's native logging system to log user activities:
+    You can use also Laravel's native logging system to log user activities for:
     ```php
     Log::channel('user_logs')->info('User performed a specific action.');
     ```